Why the holistic approach should be a priority for your transformation initiatives

 Nothing is more difficult within a business than circulating information about progress initiatives and transformation projects.
-And the reason why this is a difficult job is that the various programmes, procedures and mechanisms each rely on their own organisational silos.
+And the reason why this is a difficult job is that the various programs, procedures and mechanisms each rely on their own organisational silos.
 When we talk about deep-rooted and lasting changes to a business, the greatest issue is not so much finding specialists to handle any given troublesome aspect; it is having a complete overview able to support the necessary synergies and thus achieve the strategic objectives.
 A holistic approach could provide the answer, but what does it actually mean?

 It has to be acknowledged that despite the best of intentions, organisations struggle to implement deep-rooted and long-lasting transformation policies.
 The numerous continuous improvement, quality and innovation processes all have their own roadmap and run to their own timescale.
 As a result, operational staff no longer know where to start and change management becomes a real headache.